matteofilia/tessera/DEV_LOG.md

 ## September 04, 2025

 Have been making good progress, slowly but surely.
 Slow and steady wins the race, right?
 Thinking that I may try to add GoJS for AST visualization sometime soon.
 Beyond that, also need to get global variables to work.
 That is the next big step!

+## September 05, 2025

+Making a programming language is a lot harder than it looks!
+Progress as of right now is slow...
+Probably need to hit the books.